Schedule 6. Data Processing Agreement

 (2) The Processor must immediately inform the Controller if, in its opinion, an instruction infringes the Data Protection Legislation provisions or provisions of agreements in place.
 The Processor is entitled to delay carrying out the instructions concerned until they are confirmed or amended by the Controller.

-(3) The Processor must only amend, erase or restrict the personal data covered by this Agreement if the Controller so requires in the Agreement in place or instructs it to do so and if there are no conflicting legitimate interests of the Processor.
+(3) The Processor must only amend, erase or restrict the personal data covered by this Agreement if the Controller so requires in the Agreement in place or instructs it to do so.

-(8) The Processor will ensure that the necessary security measures pursuant to Data Protection Legislation are in place for data processing.
+(7) The Processor will ensure that the necessary security measures pursuant to Data Protection Legislation are in place for data processing.
 The details of binding security measures for data processing are set out in the attached Annex.
 Technical and organisational measures may be adjusted in the course of processing to take account of technical and organisational developments.
 The level of security may not fall below the measures specified in the Annex.
 Any material changes must be documented in writing.
-Any decisions concerning the organisation of the data processing and methods used that could materially impact on security must be agreed in advance with the Controller and noted in writing.

-(9) The Processor must make available to the Controller all information necessary to demonstrate compliance with the Processor’s obligations of applicable law or in this Agreement, including any instructions issued, and – usually with prior notice – will allow checks (including inspections on site) to be carried out by the Controller and/or its authorised agent and will provide assistance as required.
+(8) The Processor is to make available - even before processing begins, where applicable - to the Controller all information necessary to demonstrate compliance with the Processor’s obligations of applicable law or in this Agreement, including any instructions issued, and –with prior notice – is to allow checks (including reasonable inspections on site) to be carried out by the Controller and/or its authorised third-party auditor (who must be bound to confidentiality), and is to provide assistance as required.

-(11) Upon request, the Processor will give the Controller a Record of Processing Activities.
+(10) Upon request, the Processor will give the Controller a Record of Processing Activities of the Controller.

 (a) A description of the nature of the personal data breach including, where possible, the categories and approximate number of data subjects concerned and the categories and approximate number of personal data records concerned;